LeoScant/cards-marketplace-fe/README.md

 - **Offer a transfer**: from the details sidebar you can offer a card to the other user in exchange of that card
 - **See the received offers of transfer**: on top of your profile page you can see the offers you received and accept the offer

+To fully test the application, it is recommended to have two different wallets on the Sepolia Ethereum network.
+You can add some Sepolia ETH to your wallets using the [Sepolia Faucet](https://sepoliafaucet.com/).

+Once you have your wallets set up, create at least one card per wallet.
+Then, offer a trade from one profile to the other and then accept it.
+This will allow you to fully test the trading functionality of the application.

 ## Project structure
 - In ```src/ui``` you can find all the components divided into ```atoms``` and ```molecules```.